DarbySmith/lunch_and_learn/README.md

 - [Contributors](#contributors)

 ## Summary
 This is the backend service for an application called Lunch and Learn (frontend is not built).
-Lunch and Learn enables users to find recipes around the world and learn about different countries culture.
+Lunch and Learn enables users to find recipes around the world and learn about different countries.
 When a user creates an account, they are able to save recipes to their account for later access.
+This project was completed as part of the backend curriculum at [Turing School of Software and Design](https://backend.turing.edu/).
+The project requirements can be found [HERE](https://backend.turing.edu/module3/projects/lunch_and_learn/).

 ## Setup
-- (Optional) Fork repository
+1. (Optional) Fork repository
-- Clone repo by selecting 'Code' on the home page and copying the link.
+2. Clone repo by selecting 'Code' on the home page and copying the link.
 Use command `git clone <link>` on your local machine
-- Open repository in your IDE of choice
+3. Open repository in your IDE of choice
-- Set up gems: `bundle install`
+4. Set up gems: `bundle install`
-- Setup the database: `rails db:{drop,create,migrate,seed}`
+5. Setup the database: `rails db:{drop,create,migrate,seed}`
-- Run the test suite: `bundle exec rspec`
+6. Run the test suite: `bundle exec rspec`
-- Accress the local development enviroment: `rails server` and navigate to `http://localhost:3000`
+7. Accress the local development enviroment: `rails server` and navigate to `http://localhost:3000`

 ## Built With
 - Ruby 2.7.4